Comprehensions

 Comprehensions are a concise syntax to define a list of elements, as an alternative to listing the elements or using functions to construct them.

-Comprehensions combine the functionality of map
+Comprehensions combine the functionality of map, filter and other

 functions.